 - Serve chilled!

-P.S.
-I have a feeling this is a recipe that many of you are going to try.
-If you do, please tag me @MeghanTelpner and #UnDiet as I'd love to see your interpretations and enhancements on this one!
+If you try this, please please tag me @MeghanTelpner and #UnDiet as I’d love to see your interpretations and enhancements on this one!

 I can’t wait to try these & would never have thought you could make such a yummy but healthy caramel filling as this.
 Thanks Megan!

 These look so yummy :) Where did you get that spatula?
 That’s something I have yet to find that works well with the Vitamax :)

 Just made these and they turned out… AMAZING!
 I’m typically not into dark chocolate, but the ‘caramel’ filling really balanced the bitterness of the dark chocolate.

 These are delicious; 10 is NOT enough :)